gauravcodepro/ontologyanalyzer/README.md

 # ontologyanalyzer

 a ontology analyzer python package for the genome annotations, web mining and also for the graph implementation on the ontologies.
+- domain graphs
+- link graphs
+- semantic web
+- tokensizer
+- cluster of bags
+- visulization using the max and min heap tree

 ## Installation